Skip to main content

 Purpose

-The Summary Bus carries summary objects derived from either Event Bus events or Sessions Bus sessions.
+The Summary Bus carries summary objects derived from canonical upstream structured sources, including Event Bus events, Sessions Bus sessions, and Chunk Bus document or chunk selections.

 This page defines:

-• Summary object schemas for events and sessions
+• Summary object schemas for events, sessions, documents, and chunk sets

 • On-disk endpoints and manifest rules